This topic describes the key elements and concepts of a Tanzu Kubernetes Grid deployment.

-NOTE: On vSphere 7, it is recommended to use a built-in supervisor cluster from Tanzu Kubernetes Grid Service instead of deploying a management cluster with Tanzu Kubernetes Grid.
-For details, see Management Clusters Unnecessary on vSphere 7.
+NOTE: On vSphere 7, it is recommended to use a built-in supervisor cluster from vSphere with Tanzu instead of deploying a Tanzu Kubernetes Grid management cluster.
+Deploying a Tanzu Kubernetes Grid management cluster to vSphere 7 when vSphere with Tanzu is not enabled is supported, but the preferred option is to enable vSphere with Tanzu and use the Supervisor Cluster.
+For details, see vSphere with Tanzu Provides Management Cluster.

 When you deploy a management cluster, networking with Antrea is automatically enabled in the management cluster.
 The management cluster is purpose-built for operating the platform and managing the lifecycle of Tanzu Kubernetes clusters.
 As such, the management cluster should not be used as a general purpose compute environment for end-user workloads.